Getting Started

 Install Node.js

 Node.js lets you run JavaScript projects on your Mac.
 You'll need it for most web projects.
+Paste these into Terminal one at a time:

 brew install node

-Wait for it to finish.
+Wait for both to finish.
 That's it.

 Set Up Git & GitHub